CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task10_step03.png)

 1. To check that the files have been uploaded successfully, click on the folder **Files** in the **Explorer** pane.
-You should be able to see all the files in the list **Files** located on the right part of the window.
+You should be able to see all the files in the list of **Files** located on the right side of the window.

     ![](media/image_task10_step04.png)